 This scheme comprises of a new motorway from the end of the Gorey Bypass at Clogh to the townland of scurloughbush north of Oylegate village.
 This is a 27km extension to the M11.
-It will also contain a spur to the New Ross Enniscorthy N30 road and a link to the N80 Bunclody road.
-The scheme is currently under construction with considerable progress being made and the completion date is 3rd guarter 2019.
+It also contains a spur to the New Ross Enniscorthy N30 road and a link to the N80 Bunclody road.
+The scheme is completed and formally opened on 18th July 2019.